-The environment designation system's division of the jurisdiction into areas for particular types and intensities of development is the basic layer of the system.
-The current character of an area in comparison to the future character, established in a proposed environment designation for that area, generally determine the range and degree of potential impacts to shoreline ecological functions resulting from development in that setting.
-The environment designation system also is intended to assure that, at least at the broadest level, like areas will be treated alike, a basic fairness issue.
+The eEnvironment Ddesignation system's division of the jurisdiction into areas for particular types and intensities of development is the basic layer of the system.
+The current character of an area in comparison to the future character, established in a proposed Eenvironment Ddesignation for that area, generally determine the range and degree of potential impacts to shoreline ecological functions resulting from development in that setting.
+The Eenvironment Ddesignation system also is intended to assure that, at least at the broadest level, like areas will be treated alike, a basic fairness issue.

-The City of Mukilteo is nearly built out and along the shoreline there will be a limited number of urban land uses and few undeveloped areas will remain on the shoreline.
+The City of Mukilteo is nearly built out.
+Along and along the shoreline there will be a limited number of urban land uses and few undeveloped areas will remain on the shoreline.

-The urban conservancy shoreline is planned for residential development, typically landward from top-of-slope, while the urban waterfront is planned to undergo intense development pressure from essential public facilities such as the multi-modal station, recreation, waterfront access, and mixed-use redevelopment.
+The urban conservancy shoreline is planned for residential development, typically landward from top-ofslope, while the urban waterfront is planned to undergo intense development pressure from essential public facilities such as the multi-modal station, recreation, waterfront access, and mixed-use re-development.